maxims94/maxims94/README.md

 **I'm a web3 developer, focused on Solana.**

-Here, I showcase some of my projects.
+Here are some of my projects.

 Maxim